 How do you do in-text citations on an infographic?

-While it’s standard practice to list all sources at the bottom of an infographic or underneath a chart or graph, in some cases, you’ll want to reference the source directly in the text.
+It’s common to list all sources at the bottom of an infographic or below a chart.
+However, in some cases, you may want to reference the source directly in the text.

-This could be because the information is novel or you want to drive home its importance.
-Think of it as telling your reader, “Don’t take it from me, take it from this expert.”
+This could be because the information is novel or you want to make it easy for readers to find the source right away.
+It’s like telling them, “Don’t take it from me, take it from this expert.”

 Let’s take a look at this infographic: